Shi'ite militias advance on Islamic State insurgents near Iraq's Ramadi

 Anbar provincial council member Azzal Obaid said hundreds of Shi'ite fighters, who had assembled last week at the Habbaniya air base, moved into Khalidiya on Saturday and were nearing Siddiqiya and Madiq, towns in contested territory near Ramadi.

-Two police officers later told Reuters the pro-government forces, which they said included locally allied Sunni tribesmen, had advanced past those towns to within one kilometer of Husaiba al-Sharqiya, an Islamic State-run town 7 kilometers (4 miles) east of the Ramadi city limits.
+Two police officers later told Reuters the pro-government forces, which they said included locally allied Sunni tribesmen, had advanced past those towns to within one kilometre of Husaiba al-Sharqiya, an Islamic State-run town 7 kilometres (4 miles) east of the Ramadi city limits.

 One officer said the Shi'ite-led forces exchanged fire with Islamic State but there was no immediate word on casualties.